paulmelis/blender-julia-test/readme.md

 ## Performance

 See the `Julia` script in the Text Editor for the code used.
-Example result on the Stanford bunny of 35,947 vertices and 69,451 triangles (on a Core i5 system @ 3.20 GHZ running Arch Linux):
+Example results on the Stanford bunny of 35,947 vertices and 69,451 triangles (on a Core i5 system @ 3.20 GHZ running Arch Linux):

 ```
-(Blender) Preparing data took 1.269ms
+(Blender) Preparing data took 1.246ms
-(Julia) Building half edges done in 236.119ms
+(Julia) Building half edges done in 100.423ms
 (Julia) Input: 35947 vertices, 69451 polygons, 104288 polygon edges
 (Julia) Output: 209686 vertices, 208353 quads
-(Julia) Subdivision done in 307.955ms
+(Julia) Subdivision done in 284.266ms
-(Blender) Call to Julia subdivision took 863.633ms
+(Blender) Call to Julia subdivision took 1093.536ms
-(Blender) Updating subdivided mesh took 371.530ms
+(Blender) Updating subdivided mesh took 366.968ms
-(Blender) Total time: 1236.431ms
+(Blender) Total time: 1461.751ms
 ```

-So 544.074ms (236.119+307.955) is spent in the Julia code doing the actual subdivision, less than 45%.
-The rest of the time is spent on marshaling data between Julia and Blender/Python and other overhead.
+So 384.689ms (100.423+284.266) is spent in the Julia code doing the actual subdivision, less than 27%.
+The rest of the time is spent on marshaling data between Julia and Blender/Python and other overhead*.

 Applying a Subdivision Surface modifier on the same mesh from within Blender (the `Blender` script in the Text Editor):